De Anza College to UCSD

 Does UC San Diego have a nursing major for transfer students from De Anza College?

-What GPA do I need to transfer from De Anza College to UC San Diego?
+What GPA do I need to transfer from De Anza College to UCSD?

 No — UC San Diego does not participate in the UC Transfer Admission Guarantee (TAG) program.
-TAG is available only at UC Davis, UC Irvine, UC Merced, UC Riverside, UC Santa Barbara, and UC Santa Cruz.
-De Anza students applying to UCSD go through the standard competitive UC transfer process via the UC Application, submitted between October 1 and November 30.
+TAG is only available at six UC campuses: Davis, Irvine, Merced, Riverside, Santa Barbara, and Santa Cruz.
+De Anza students applying to UCSD go through the standard UC application process, which means your GPA and completed coursework are evaluated competitively with no guarantee of admission.

 Explore More